How to Prepare Your Venue for a Photoshoot: A Checklist for Hospitality Brands, Restaurants, Bars and Cafés

 If the shoot has to take place during service hours:

-Block off shoot areas from diners
+Block off shoot areas from diners and let them know a photoshoot is taking place

 Let your team know the timeline